-It's time to fill that vacancy on your team and the pressure is on to find a professional who personifies the key qualities you need.
-But how can you determine that from just an interview?
+It's time to fill that vacancy on your team and the pressure is on to find a job candidate who has all the skills and professional experience you need.
+But can you determine that from just an interview?
 It’s possible — if you pose smart queries.
 Here are 15 of the best questions to ask an interviewee.

 1. What do you know about our company, and why do you want to work here?

 You’d think with the easy access to information online today, most candidates would do their homework, but that’s not always the case.
 Some applicants may not even know what type of business the company engages in.
 Ask this interview question and you’ll find out quickly who is sincerely interested in working for you — and who isn’t.

 2. What skills and strengths can you bring to this position?

 Did the interviewee blindly apply to your opening or did they consider how they match your needs?
 This question can help you find out.
 Applicants should be able to think critically about how their abilities will benefit your unique team.